Our mission is to enable businesses and developers to provide high-value products and services in a constantly changing digital world.

 Managing IT environments in the cloud is agruably NOT getting easier because there are so many solutions to similar problems and customers are getting overwhelmed.
 Public cloud providers like Amazon Web Services, Microsoft Azure or Google Cloud Platform are releasing services and features on daily basis, forcing everybody else to adopt flexible change management processes and policies.

 TerraHub was created as a response to growing complexity associated with cloud.
 We are managing large amount of cloud services and cloud resources that run in customers' private networks built on top of public clouds.
-We engage a business model that consists of professional services (build and deploy terraform configurations) and managed serices (provide support and management).
+We engage a business model that consists of managed services (provide support and management of terraform) and professional services (build and deploy terraform configurations).

 Every terraform execution produces valuable data.
 For example, terraform plan lets us know if specific cloud resource will be created or updated (sometimes re-created by deleting the old one and creating the new one).
 Meanwhie terraform apply returns json object with "affected" cloud resources and corresponding metadata (also known as attributes).
 Unfortunately, terraform doesn't offer out of the box an usable graphical interface, that consolidates all data across all terraform configurations and all cloud resources, even if those resources are deployed across different cloud accounts or even across different cloud providers.